eu-digital-identity-wallet/eudi-lib-jvm-siop-openid4vp-kt/README.md

-# OpenID4VP first release
+# SIOPv2 OpenID4VP

-## Cross device & Same Device
+This is a Kotlin library, targeting JVM, that supports the SIOPv2 (draft 12) and OpenId4VP (draft 18) protocols.

-SDK should be agnostic of this.
-That's a wallet's concern.
+In particular, the library focus on the wallet's role and in addition focuses on the usage of those two protocols as they are constraint by ISO 23220-4 and ISO-18013-7

-For a simple application (not the wallet) that demonstrates the SDK usage, we can assume the cross device scenario.
+## Cross device & Same Device scenarios

-What this means for the SDK?
+Library focuses on the same device scenario as described in ISO-23220-4 (Appendix B)

-It can be assumed that the `AuthorizationRequest` contains a `response_mode` equal to `direct_post`
+It can be assumed that the `AuthorizationRequest` contains a `response_mode` equal to `direct_post.jwt`

 ## Supported `response_mode`

-A Wallet can take the form a a web or mobile application.
+A Wallet can take the form a web or mobile application.
 Protocol describes flows for both.
 Given that we are focusing on a mobile wallet we could assume that `AuthorizationRequest` contains always a `response_mode` equal to `direct_post`